Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 • The safest alternative to iPhone Notes is Trustworthy and its Family Operating System®.

-Should You Store Passwords on iPhone Notes?
+Is It Safe to Store Passwords on iPhone Notes?

 In general, you shouldn’t store passwords on iPhone Notes.
 Even though iPhone Notes offers the ability to lock your notes with a password, the app isn’t specifically designed to store highly sensitive information.
 Therefore, you are putting your passwords at risk when storing them on iPhone notes.